jonnitto/Uberspace.Deployer/README.md

 ## Default parameter

 This package set some default parameter.
-All of them are defined in [set_values.php].
+All of them are defined in [config.php].
 You can override them in your `yaml` or directly in your `PHP` file.

 <details>